zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ## Security Service Client Library

 The `security-service-client-spring` library enables authentication and endpoint protection.
-The library relies on API ML Gateway to provide authentication and token validation, and consists of two parts:
+The library relies on API ML Gateway to provide authentication and token validation, and consists of the following components:
-  - `com.ca.apiml.security.common` - Components necessary to build Spring security
+  - `com.ca.apiml.security.common` - Components that are necessary to build Spring security
-  - `com.ca.apiml.security.client` - Enables the security client and Gateway lookup
+  - `com.ca.apiml.security.client` - Components that enables the security client and Gateway lookup

 #### @EnableApimlAuth annotation
 Use `@EnableApimlAuth` annotation to enable the security client and integration of the `security-service-client-spring` library.
 The annotation handles necessary component scans, creates the `GatewaySecurityService`, and starts the Gateway lookup logic.

 #### Gateway lookup logic
-Security client uses `GatewayClient` Spring component to represent a Gateway instance.
-After the Spring context starts, the lookup logic scans the embedded Discovery client to find the Gateway instance and sets it to `GatewayClient`.
-This happens asynchronously from the context start-up.
+Security client uses the `GatewayClient` Spring component to represent a Gateway instance.
+Lookup logic scans the embedded Discovery client and sets a Gateway instance to ‘Gateway Client’ after the Spring context starts.
+The scanning process happens asynchronously from the context start-up.
 The security client provides the authentication service once the Gateway is found.
 Lookup status can be retrieved by calling `GatewayClient.isInitialized()` method or listen for `GatewayLookupCompleteEvent` event, which gets published after the Gateway instance is found.

 #### Useful classes
 The core class of the library is `com.ca.apiml.security.client.service.GatewaySecurityService`, which provides a facility to perform login and to validate the jwt token.
 The `GatewaySecurityService` has the following methods: